 La Poste has warned customers against phishing scams in which people waiting for parcels are sent fraudulent emails, seemingly from French customs officials, asking for VAT payments to be made via purchasing a PIN number online.

-As usual, caution should be taken before you click on a link.
+Customers should not click on the link in the message or add their bank details.
 Customs officials will never contact you by SMS or email to ask you to pay taxes for a parcel.

 Online commentators have also reported similar scam messages asking for extra payments seemingly sent from delivery services such as DHL.